telerik/kendo-ui-core/docs/web/combobox/cascading.md

              });
          });
     </script>

-The "child" combobox will cascade from the "parent" combobox if the [cascadeFrom](/api/web/combobox#configuration) option is defined.
-The `cascadeFrom` option should point to the parent's ID.
+The `child` ComboBox cascades from the `parent` one if the [`cascadeFrom`](/api/web/combobox#configuration) option is defined.
+The `cascadeFrom` option should point to the `parent` ID.

-> **Important:** If the `cascadeFrom` property is not defined or the parent combobox is not initialized then the cascading functionality will not **work**.
+> **Important**
+> The cascading functionality only works when you define the `cascadeFrom` property and initialize the `parent` ComboBox.

-Here is a list of the actions which the child combobox makes during the initialization:
+The `child` ComboBox takes the following actions during initialization:

-- Checks if the "cascadeFrom" property is set.
-If not then the cascading is disabled.
+- Checks if the `cascadeFrom` property is set.
+If not, cascading is disabled.
-- Tries to find the parent combobox object.
+- Tries to find the parent ComboBox object.
 If the result is null, then the functionality is omitted.
-- The child combobox will listen to any changes of the parent's value.
+- Listens to any changes of the `parent` value.
-- If the parent does not have a value, then the child will be disabled.
-- If the parent has a value, then the child will be enabled and will filter its data depending on it.
-Here is how the filter options will look like:
+- If the `parent` does not have a value, the `child` is disabled.
+If the `parent` has a value, the child is enabled and filters its data accordingly.
+This is what the filter options look like:

         field: "parentID",  //the dataValueField of the parent
         operator: "eq",